xijo/betterplace_apidocs/README.md

 ### Usage example

-The local German newspaper "Trierischer Volksfreund" has it's own donation portal at ["Meine Hilfe zählt"](http://www.meine-hilfe-zaehlt.de/).
+The local German newspaper "Trierischer Volksfreund" has its own donation portal at ["Meine Hilfe zählt"](http://www.meine-hilfe-zaehlt.de/).
 All data is pulled from this API.
 They also use the betterplace.org whitelabel donation form, which is another service betterplace.org provides for clients.